Frequently Asked Questions

 4:30 PM – Arrive at Georgetown Campus

 Please note that bus service is only available for children ages 5-16.
-Also note that young children cannot attend EDC at Tregaron and children ages 6-12 cannot attend EDC at Reservoir.
+Also note that young children cannot attend EDC at the Tregaron Campus and children ages 6-12 cannot attend EDC at the Georgetown Campus.

 Yes, we invite your family to visit us.
 This year we will host three open house events on both WIS campuses: